my favourite cookbooks of 2023

 Gifting time is here!
 Check out my choices for the cookbooks of the year.

-Here’s a selection of the four books I’ve enjoyed most this year.
+Here’s a selection of some books I’ve enjoyed most this year.
 It’s not been an easy shortlist, so let me know what I missed.

 That was my year in cookbooks – what were your favourite books this year?